2-day MOUNTAIN SKILLS courses IN THE LAKE DISTRICT

 DO YOU WANT TO…?

-- Deal with steep and rocky ground
+- Deal with steep, rocky and/or broken ground

 See photos from previous courses